gbdev/pandocs/content/Video_Display.md

 Y = Sprite's vertical position on the screen + 16.
 So for example, Y=0 hides a sprite,
-Y=2 hides a 8x8 sprite but displays the first two rows of a 8x16 sprite, Y=16 displays a sprite at the top of the screen,
+Y=2 hides a 8x8 sprite but displays the last two rows of a 8x16 sprite, Y=16 displays a sprite at the top of the screen,
 Y=144 displays a 8x16 sprite aligned with the bottom of the screen, Y=152 displays a 8x8 sprite aligned with the bottom of the screen,